-* 10-12% of campus currently reports a documented disability that requires a classroom accommodation.
+Approximately 18% of students on campus currently reports a documented disability that requires a classroom accommodation.
 There might be many more students who have not reported to the office.
 As a result, it is appropriate to use Univeral Design whenever possible to increase access for all students.
 Many things used for accommodations (captioning of films) helps students with slightly weak hearing, sitting by a loud vent or window, or who have attention issues.
 Many students benefit from hearing material as well as reading it, so having your PDF articles scanned as OCR will allow any student to have them read out loud by software.

-* Accommodations do not give some students an unfair advantage over other students.
+Accommodations do not give some students an unfair advantage over other students.
 Students who have a learning or physical or psychological are jumping hurdles each day that other students walk around.
 Accommodations simply level the playing field so the student has full access to lectures, books and to sharing what they have learned.
-We can this "access".
+We call this "access".
 We do not accommodate for "success" so the student's level of success is still up to them, just as it is with any other student.

 BEFORE YOUR COURSE BEGINS

 1. Is statement regarding disabilities on my syllabus?

 "Cornell College is committed to providing equal educational opportunities to all students.
 If you have a documented learning disability and will need any accommodation in this course, you must request the accommodation(s) from [the instructor of the course] as early as possible and no later than the third day of the term.
 Additional information about the policies and procedures for accommodation of learning disabilities is available through the Disabilities Services section of Cornell's website."